 Offerors are strongly encouraged to use existing flight hardware and facilities rather than proposing to develop new platforms.
 The ISS National Lab Operations team (NSFCASIS@ISSNationalLab.org) can answer questions regarding facility availability and capabilities.

-Offerors are also encouraged to work with an Implementation Partner—a commercial service provider experienced in payload development and integration.
+Offerors are also encouraged to work with an Implementation Partner—organizations that work with the ISS National Lab to provider services in payload development and integration.
 Implementation Partners can be a key ally to support and facilitate translation of ground-based research to flight experiments, and many ISS National Lab facilities are owned and/or operated by Implementation Partners.
 For more information about Implementation Partners, go here.

 Questions and Answers from Webinar